mmiscool/aiCoder/src/prompts/snippet-production-prompt.md

 DO NOT INCLUDE EXAMPLES OR TESTS IN YOUR CODE SNIPPETS.
 DO NOT INCLUDE EXAMPLES OR TESTS IN YOUR CODE SNIPPETS.

 1. **Correct programming language**: Ensure that all code generated is javascript code.
 Only javascript code is acceptable.
-Python code is unacceptable.

 2. **Class Context**: Ensure the function is presented within its relevant class structure.
 Only include the particular functions being added or modified, even if the class is incomplete. *The function should never be presented outside of a class context.* Always exclude functions within a class that are not being modified.